Highway history of Waco, Texas

 The photo below was taken looking north on Hillsboro, which was Business 77-81 at the time.
 The lower overpass is New Dallas Hwy, which was carrying mainline US 77-81 traffic:

-The top overpass is Waco Drive.
-When that was completed in 1955, US 84 was re-routed to follow its current path through Waco.
+The top overpass is Waco Drive, which was built as a bypass of the old Franklin-18th-Washington-Elm-Bellmead routing.
+When Waco Drive opened to traffic in 1955, US 84 was re-routed to follow its current path through Waco.
 Since this returned a mainline US highway to the downtown area, apparently it was decided that the US business routes were no longer necessary.
 US 84's original routing along Bellmead became Spur 299 (but only as far as New Dallas Hwy), and its old route along Franklin became Spur 298 (but only as far as Valley Mills / SH 6).
 Former US 84 along Franklin between Valley Mills and 18th was turned back to city maintenance, as was most of former US 77-81 / Loop 2 along Washington, Elm, and Hillsboro.
 Instead, Loop 2 was extended north a couple blocks on 18th, in order to connect with the new US 84 at Waco Drive.

 In 1959, Loop 232 was created, following what is now Loop 340, from US 84 (Bellmead) to FM 2491 (Elk Road; these are essentially the conditions shown on the 1961 TXDOT map.)
 In 1960 it was extended down to SH 6 (Marlin Hwy).
 That same year, Loop 340 was created, running from US 84 in Woodway to US 77 south of the Circle.
 In 1964 this was extended north to connect with Loop 232, thus eliminating that designation.
 In 1968 Loop 340 was extended west to FM 3051.